vichasselmann/vichasselmann.github.io/about.md

 # Summary

-I'm a Italian/Brazilian Game programmer with experience developing games who focuses on engineering as a service.
-I truly enjoy working on interdisciplinary teams and collaborating with artists and designers to build robust, modular systems that allow everyone to contribute to the final result.
-I have experience with Core and Gameplay programming, much of my experience, and interest, has been working on non-traditional platforms with unique interfaces.
-Some of these include VR/AR and other prototype projects.
+Accomplished game developer, leading the end-to-end development of gameplay features in well-crafted mobile, VR/AR and casual games.
+Proficient knowledge in prototyping, building modular systems that allow everyone to contribute to the result and technical constraints.
+Exceptional analytical and communication skills.
+Willing to take ownership of core components and comfortably presenting solutions to both technical and business minded audiences.
 I have a sharp eye for details, excellent ability to deal with stressful situations, supportive and enthusiastic team player dedicated to streamlining process and efficiently resolving project issues.
-Willing to take ownership of core components.

 # Unity Certified Developer